Deportation Lawyer UK

 The third situation is where a person has lived in the UK continuously for at least 20 years and has no ties to the country to which he would be deported or a person who is aged 25 years of age and has lived continuously for at least half of his or her life in the UK and has no ties to the country to which it is deported.

 The rules make no provision for other cases and it is important to argue why a person’s deportation may still be contrary to Article 8 and of the best interests of children, even though the requirements of the Rules are not met.
 The new UK Immigration Rules can and should be challenged and it is likely that these arguments will be reported in many cases because the Rules set out general thresholds which cannot properly reflect the significance of private and family life or the interests of children in all cases.
-If you need further information about the effect of Article 8 on Deportation cases please contact one of our Immigration lawyers who are based in London.
+If you need further information about the effect of Article 8 on Deportation cases please contact one of our immigration lawyers.